kubeshop/testkube/docs/testkube-automation.md

 Instead of Helm you can run any other k8s-native command.
 In our case: `kubectl kubtest...`

-## Full example of working GH actions workflow with slack notifications and TestKube Helm chart usage.
+## Full example of working GH actions workflow and TestKube scripts usage.
 Can be easily re-used with minimal modifications upon your needs.

 To install on Linux or MacOs run
 ```sh